theuser27/nested_enum/README.md

  * If not specified, the default linked_type is `void`
  * Enums are not default constructible in order to avoid situations where 0 is not a valid enum value
  * Because enums are just structs, they can be forward declared
+ * Defered types that are still not declared by the time a function that checks them in some way (i.e. any of the recursive functions), will be taken as `Outer`

 ## Function Examples (also on [godbolt](https://godbolt.org/z/oEvae49Yh))
  - Basic enum/reflection operations